Omega-3 Foods: 10 Foods With High Levels of Omega-3

 Omega-3 is a type of unsaturated fat, which means it is a liquid at room temperature.
 This means it is subject to lipid peroxidation.
 Like cooking oil that goes bad when it’s been in your pantry for too long, omega-3 fish oil supplements that have been sitting on a store shelf can go bad, too.

 Independent researchers discovered that as many as one in 10 bottles of omega-3 supplements on store shelves are rancid before they’re purchased.
 The worst part?
-You probably won’t know if those cod liver oilsupplements are rancid or not.
+You probably won’t know if those cod liver oil supplements are rancid or not.
 The only indication they could be bad?
 A fishy odor, which is common with virtually all fish oil supplements.

 Research is ongoing as to the impact of rancid fish oil supplements on the human body.
 A few studies have suggested that taking rancid fish oil supplements could have a negative impact on cholesterol levels.
-In animal studies, high doses of rancid fish oil was shown to be toxic.
+In animal studies, high doses of rancid fish oil were shown to be toxic.

 Side Effects of Omega-3

-Taking extremely high amounts of omega-3 can produce side effects that may be dangerous for your health.
+Taking high amounts of omega-3 can produce side effects that may be dangerous for your health.
 Excessive consumption of omega-3 fatty acids could lead to low blood pressure, thinning of blood, excessive bleeding if an injury occurs, or increased risk of bruising.

 Considering that you likely need between 2,000-3,000 mg daily, it could be possible to experience these side effects.